Lawsuit: US border officers questioned journalists at length

 The lawsuit filed by the American Civil Liberties Union recounts the experiences of the freelance photographers and seeks to test the limits of U.S. officials’ broad authority to question anyone, including journalists, entering the country.

-All five are U.S. citizens and are named and pictured in a U.S. Customs and Border Protection dossier of 59 people that the agency linked to the caravan, including journalists, organizers and “instigators.”
+All five are U.S. citizens and are named and pictured in a U.S. Department of Homeland Security dossier of 59 people that the agency linked to the caravan, including journalists, organizers and “instigators.”

 While KNSD, the NBC affiliate in San Diego, reported on the existence of the dossier in March, the journalists have never shared such detailed accounts of how they were treated by U.S. and Mexican officials.